Raising money for muscular dystrophy research and care since 1982Find Shamrocks Near You

-Over the past 35 years, the MDA Shamrocks program has raised more than $300 million to help save and improve the lives of families living with muscular dystrophy.
-To celebrate this special 35th anniversary, we're joining together with more than 25,000 retail locations across the country this St. Patrick's Day season.
-Buy a shamrock at a participating store near you and help make this the best year yet!
+Over the past 36 years, the MDA Shamrocks program has raised more than $315 million to help save and improve the lives of families living with muscular dystrophy.
+This year we're joining together with more than 20,000 retail locations across the country during the St. Patrick's Day season.

 Garin was diagnosed with Duchenne muscular dystrophy at the age of 3.
-Every day, Garin's diagnosis brings numberous challenges, but his positive attidue enables him to face each challenge head on.
-He loves animals — including his service dog, Ranger — and dreams of someday becoming an architect so he can design accessible buildings.
+Every day, Garin's diagnosis brings numerous challenges, but his positive attitude enables him to face each challenge head on.
+He loves animals — including his service dog, Ranger — and dreams of someday becoming an architect.Read his full story

 Meet Avery and Kennedy, age 11